Skip to main content

 • The contract goes into standby mode until the following event occurs

 A developer coming from Ethereum needs to realize that smart contracts in the TON blockchain can only communicate with each other by sending asynchronous messages, which means that if there is a need to request data from another contract and an immediate response is required, this will not be possible.
-Instead, clients outside the network must call get methods, much like a wallet in Ethereum that uses RPC nodes such as Infura to request smart contract states.
+Instead, clients outside the network must call get methods, much like a wallet in Ethereum that uses RPC nodes to request smart contract states.
 This is an important limitation for several reasons.
 For example, flash loans are transactions executed within a single block, relying on the ability to borrow and repay in the same transaction.

 The synchronous nature of Ethereum's EVM facilitates such transactions, whereas the asynchronous nature of all transactions in TON makes executing a flash loan infeasible.
 Oracles, which provide smart contracts with external data, also involve a more intricate design process in TON.
-What Oracles are and how to use them in TON can be found here.
+What oracles are and how to use them in TON can be found here.

 Wallets